maylad31/vector_sqlite/README.md

 ## Installation

-Check faiss github repo for instructions on how to install it.
+For faiss, check its github repo for instructions on how to install it.
+Sqlite come with Python.

 ## Contact